 (c) The sound scientific management of the fish and wildlife populations of the state, including hunting of bear, is declared to be in the public interest.

-(d) The sound scientific management of bear populations in this state is necessary to minimize human/bear encounters and to prevent bears from threatening or harming humans, livestock, and pets.
+(d) The sound scientific management of bear populations in this state is necessary to minimize human and bear encounters and to prevent bears from threatening or harming humans, livestock, and pets.

-(2) The commission has the exclusive authority to regulate the taking of game as defined in section 401031 in this state.
+(2) The commission has the exclusive authority to regulate the taking of game as that term is defined in section 401031 and to regulate sport fishing under part 4872 in this state, including, but not limited to, regulating the use of commercial hunting guides or sport fishing guides in taking game and fish.
 The commission shall, to the greatest extent practicable, utilize principles of sound scientific management in making decisions regarding the taking of game.
 The commission may take testimony from department personnel, independent experts, and others, and review scientific literature and data, among other sources, in support of its duty to use principles of sound scientific management.
 The commission shall issue orders regarding the taking of game following a public meeting and an opportunity for public input.
 Not less than 30 days before issuing an order, the commission shall provide a copy of the order to each of the following:

 (a) Each member of each standing committee of the senate or house of representatives that considers legislation pertaining to conservation, the environment, natural resources, recreation, tourism, or agriculture.